 Athletes of the Soviet Bloc used plyometrics extensively in their training in the 60s and 70s.
 In the west it started gaining popularity after a track and field coach named Fred Wilt started incorporating these exercises into his coaching.
 He coined the term plyometrics - combining the Latin words “plio” (meaning more) and “metrics” (meaning length).

-What is Plyometrics and how does it work?
+What is Plyometrics & How Does it Work?

 Plyometrics is a training system designed to improve muscular power and produce explosive motion.